This parable by Jesus follows the bridechamber parable and the unshrunk garment parable, then this.

 Remember that John baptized Jesus, so technically, he was Jesus' teacher.
 This means that John's disciples shared the same teacher with Jesus.
 John the Baptist taught from the desert and John was a strict observer of the disciplines passed on by his teachers.
 Some of these regarded strict fasting on days commemorating the prophets before him.

 Contrasting John, Jesus was teaching among the people of the towns of Judea.
 The people did not travel out to the desert - a strenuous trip to say the least.
 Thus Jesus was adapting the message of the Supreme Being to those with less capacity to strictly apply the institutional rules and regulations.

 In terms of Jesus' students, Jesus was engaging his students in practical service to the Supreme Being.
 In this practical service, they had to keep their strength up.
 This included traveling from town to town in a very hot, desert-like climate; and then organizing Jesus' lectures for him.

 For some of his disciples, it also included traveling out in small groups to different towns:

 After these events the Master commissioned seventy-two others and dispatched them in pairs in advance of his appearance within the villages and places he was going to go.
 (Luke 10:1)Because his students were doing practical service - intended to help him preach the message of the Supreme Being - he did not instruct them to fast according to the institutional holidays.

 We should also note that most of the fasting holidays observed at that time by institutional custom are either no longer observed today or are observed without fasting.

 The bottom line is that Jesus' intent was to please the Supreme Being in a practical way:

 "By myself I can do nothing; I judge only as I hear, and my judgment is just, for I seek not to please myself but Him who sent me."
-(John 5:30)This central mission - to please the Supreme Being - runs consistent among every prophet and representative of God.
+(John 5:30)This central mission - to please the Supreme Being - runs consistently among every prophet and representative of God.
 It is the Supreme Being who is passing on His message through Jesus: